zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 <Badge text="Technical Preview"/>

 **Notes:**
 * This section is for technical preview.
-AS such, we welcome any feedback.
+As such, we welcome any feedback.
 Content in this section may be changed or improved in the future.

 * _This feature is to be added with the Zowe v1.22.0 release._